jraslab/RNAseq-pipeline/README.md

 # Alignment to a Known Reference Genome

+**Initial Quality Control measures should have been taken to filter out low-quality sample sets.**

-This RNAseq pipeline starts with alignment of the obtained RNA reads to a reference genome with `HISAT2` **Initial Quality Control measures should have been taken to filter out low-quality sample sets.**
+This RNAseq pipeline starts with alignment of the obtained RNA reads to a reference genome with **HISAT2**.

-We will also convert the outputed SAM files to BAM files using `SAMtools`
+We will also convert the outputed SAM files to BAM files using **SAMtools**.

 ## Software Used:
 1. HISAT2